 By its nature, this research is intended as an outcome in itself by identifying the priorities for research into public relations.
-Over time, it can be repeated with similar methods and samples so that there is a rolling benchmark of the issues and topics that contribute to develop the public relations body of knowledge (Broom, 2006).
-One of the drivers behind this research has been the increasingly demanding processes of bidding for research funds that call for relevance and potential for implementation.
+Over time, it can be repeated with similar methods and samples so that there is a rolling benchmark of the issues and topics.
+One of the drivers behind this research has been the increasingly demanding processes of bidding for funding of research that call for relevance and potential for implementation.
 By identifying these priorities, it is hoped that they will give legitimacy to bids from public relations researchers, who can demonstrate them as an international academic/practitioner benchmark in support of their proposals.

-Although this study used email as its communication tool and found that blogs had limitations, future research using a Delphi study or similar technique should again test the role of blogs and wikis as more dialogic methods of seeking answers to these research questions.
-Public relations is increasingly being strategised and undertaken using online communication and it is beholden on researchers to trial these methods in studying the phenomena and theory of this discipline.
+Although this study used email as its communication tool, future research using a Delphi study or similar technique should again test the role of blogs and wikis as more dialogic methods of seeking answers to these research questions.